Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Dual-Input Denoising Autoencoder

-where $N$ is the number of samples in a batch and $\lambda$ is a fixed weight factor.
-The fixed weight factor is determined by conducting a hyperparameter optimization.
-To train \ac{DIDA} under the given loss function, we use the Adam optimizer \cite{Kingma2014AdamAM} at a learning rate of 0.001.
+where $N$ is the number of samples in a batch\ and $\omega_\mathrm{ACK}$ is a weight class for \acp{ACK}.
+The two loss functions are combined as:

+where $\lambda$ is a fixed weight factor.
+The fixed weight factor and the batch size are found to give the best results at $15.0$ and $15,000$, respectively, for all prediction points.
+For the first and the blockage prediction point, the \ac{ACK} weight class $\omega_\mathrm{ACK}$ achieves at $0.5$ the best performance.
+For the second prediction point, the \ac{ACK} weight class is chosen to be $0.1$.
+To train \ac{DIDA} under the given loss function, we use the Adam optimizer \cite{Kingma2014AdamAM} at a learning rate of 0.001 and weight decay of $10^{-5}$.
+We initialize the parameters of the whole network with the Kaiming normal initialization \cite{kaiming_init}.
 Due to the nature of the sample data, the ratio between ACKs and NACKs is heavily imbalanced.
-Hence, we oversample the minority class, i.e. NACKs, to create a balance between ACKs and NACKs.
+Hence, we undersample the majority class, i.e. ACKs, to create a balance between ACKs and NACKs.